-Master Takashi Wakamiya, an acclaimed artist, excels in the practice of traditional lacquer techniques with a high level of precision.
-He has developed an interest in executing with lacquer, East Asian objects historically made from unrelated materials such as bronze or ceramic.
-His studio Hikoju Makie in Wajima, Japan creates these “imitations” with such remarkable exactness that onlookers are fooled by the medium.
-Much more than the creation of a decorative surface, the sculptural forms and superbly nuanced colours make three-dimensional lacquer artefacts that are second to none.
+Master Takashi Wakamiya, an acclaimed lacquer artist, excels in traditional lacquer techniques with a high mastery level.
+He has developed an interest in creating imitation pieces, such as East Asian historical objects, which are bronze or ceramic and use lacquer techniques to make the exact replicas.
+His studio Hikoju Makie in Wajima, Japan, creates these “imitations” with such remarkable exactness that the lacquerwares fools onlookers.
+Much more than creating decorative pieces, the lacquerwares have interesting sculptural forms and superbly subtle colours that make three-dimensional replica artefacts unique.

-Wakamiya was awarded Japan Cultural Envoy of the Agency for Cultural Affairs Ground prize of International Urushi Exhibition 2014.
-He exhibited in the UK, France, Russia and China including an exhibition of his works at the University Museum and Art Gallery of The University of Hong Kong in 2016.
-His works were chosen to become a part of the permanent collection at the Victoria & Albert Museum in London, UK and Museum of Lacquer Art in Muenster, Germany.
+Wakamiya was awarded the Japan Cultural Envoy of the Agency for Cultural Affairs Ground prize of the International Urushi Exhibition in 2014.
+He exhibited in China, France, Russia, and United Kingdom, including his works at the University Museum and Art Gallery of The University of Hong Kong in 2016.
+Wakamiya’s lacquer artworks were chosen to become a part of the permanent collection at the Victoria & Albert Museum in London, UK and Museum of Lacquer Art in Muenster, Germany.